UP959846/Plagiarism-Detection-Tool/README.md

 ### Further documentation

-There are a few more documents in this directory to help you install, navigate and maintain this web application.
+There are a few more documents in this directory to help you install, and maintain this web application.

 1. Installation guide - INSTALLATION.md
 2. Maintainance and workflow guide - MAINTAINANCE.md